upendrabhattarai/2023.11.01.CommandLineBasics/README.md

 ## Manual Command

 On Linux and Mac, the `man` command is used to show the **manual** of any command that you can run in the terminal.
-So if you wanted to know more about the `ls` command, you could run:
+So if you want to know more about the `ls` command, you could run:

 ```bash
   man ls